 Enjoy what you just read?
 Please share on social media or email utilizing the buttons below.

-About the Author: KR Paul is the author of the recently released “Pantheon” and aspiring ultramarathon runner who hasn’t quit her day job yet.
-She can be found on Twitter @AuthorKRPaul as well as WordPress and is known to be a delightful blend of über-jock and bookish nerd.
+About the Author: KR Paul is the author of “Pantheon” and “Pantheon 2: Ares & Athena” as well as an ultramarathon runner who hasn’t quit her day job yet.
+She can be found on Twitter @AuthorKRPaul as well as AuthorKRPaul.com and is known to be a delightful blend of über-jock and bookish nerd.
 The views expressed are those of the author and do not necessarily reflect the official policy or position of the Air Force or the U.S. government.

 Image: Return of the Jedi.
 Lucasfilm, Ltd